 The Turkish Directorate for Religious Affairs (Diyanet) in the context of Turkish Identity and Religion PoliciesOn the Interaction of Religious and State Actors in Turkey since 1923

 Article by Hüseyin I. Çiçek in: Südosteuropa Mitteilungen, vol. 60, no. 5, 2020, 39 – 54, Volk Agentur + Verlag, Munich.

 The article examines the political activities of the Turkish Directorate for Religious Affairs (Diyanet) since 1923.
-The Diyanet is the most important religious institution inside the Turkish state.
+The Diyanet is the most important religious institution in the Turkish state.
 Together, the Turkish state and the Directorate for Religious Affairs determine the interpretation of (the “right”) Islam in Turkey.
 This form of cooperation has led to a close connection between both authorities since 1923.
 Based on the thesis that Diyanet was established to support the religious and political interests of Turkish governments, even if they deliberately pursue undemocratic politics, it is not surprising that the Diyanet supports and legitimizes the AKP’s authoritarian course.

 The peace agreement of Sèvres 1920 and the Ottoman Position

 Article by Hüseyin I. Çiçek in: Beiträge zur Rechtsgeschichte Österreichs, vol. 9, no. 2, 2019, 444 – 455, Verlag der österreichischen Akademie der Wissenschaften.

 „Kore’ye sılâhlı kuvvetler gönderiyoruz [We are sending our arms to Korea]“ The Turkish press and the Korea War